Shivaji-wiz/DSA_self_paced/README.md

 circular Linked List and Traversal

-Insertion at the begin of Doubly Linked List (Naive approach and Swap approach)
+Insertion at the begin of circular Linked List (Naive approach and Swap approach)

-Insertion at the End of Doubly Linked List (Naive approach and Swap approach)
+Insertion at the End of circular Linked List (Naive approach and Swap approach)

 power of Two(all aproaches)